 Due Diligence and Compliance

 In addition, you must ensure that all aspects of the transaction comply with the applicable legal, regulatory, and ethical standards.
-This becomes especially challenging when dealing with private equity or cross-border transactions, as the legal environment can be quite intricate.
+This becomes especially challenging when dealing with private equity or cross-border transactions, as the legal environment can be intricate.

 Client Interaction and Advisory Roles